algoparc/1DVisibilityIndex/README.md

 The 'sweep' method is only implemented sequentially and, overall, performs the worst.
 It uses a plane sweep approach to solving the segment intersection problem

 ARRAY-OF-TREES (visAoT):
-The visAoT method uses the array-of-trees persistent datastructure solve the segment intersection problem.
+The visAoT method uses the array-of-trees persistent data structure solve the segment intersection problem.
 The implementation can be executed in parallel and performs quite well.

 LINEAR PARALLEL (LinPar):
-The 'linPar' method uses the succinct datastructure that uses bits to create a persistent datastructure that we use to solve the segment intersection problem.
+The 'linPar' method uses the succinct datastructure that uses bits to create a persistent data structure that we use to solve the segment intersection problem.
 It uses only O(N) space, and, overall, performs better than the other two approaches.

 ## Using the code